red-gate/level-up-academy/web-training/TypeScript/Unit 5 - Type Manipulation/Instructions.md

 Then `type FeatureOptions = OptionsFlags<FeatureFlags>` is `type FeatureOptions { darkMode: boolean; newUserProfile: boolean }`

 - Run through the code examples in Ex2 and make sure you understand the concepts.

+To look up the type of a specific property of a containing type, we use an *indexed access type*:

+`type PlaceName = MyGeoPosition['name']`

+- What union would the following produce and why? `type RiddleMeThis = MyGeoPosition['name' | 'longitude']`

 ## Exercise 3: Conditional types (Mark)